6c2r2fqpmq-a11y/security-self-study/CyberSecurity-101-write-up.md/04-cryptography.md

 **Hands-on work:**

 - Cracked a passphrase-protected SSH private key using 'ssh2john' to convert it into a crackable hash format, then ran it through **John the Ripper** against the 'rockyou.txt' wordlist to recover the passphrase.
-- Imported a provided GPG private key with 'gpg --import and decrypted an encrypted message with 'gpg --decrypt' to reveal the hidden plaintext.
+- Imported a provided GPG private key with 'gpg --import' and decrypted an encrypted message with 'gpg --decrypt' to reveal the hidden plaintext.
 - Worked through an AES decryption task, reinforcing why AES-256 remains the standard for bulk data encryption even in a post-quantum-computing conversation (asymmetric algorithms like RSA are far more vulnerable to quantum attacks than symmetric ones like AES) .

 ## Hashing & John the Ripper